joboog/r2ogs6/JOSS/paper.md

 ![Schematic of the `r2ogs6` structure.\label{fig:structure}](r2ogs6_structure_schematic.png)

 The package comes with tutorials demonstrating how to set up and run a single simulation ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/user_workflow_vignette.Rmd)), set up simulation ensembles ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/ensemble_workflow_vignette.Rmd)) and further develop the package ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/dev_workflow_vignette.Rmd)).
-Furthermore, a seperate repository provides `r2ogs6` scripts to set up `OpenGeoSys 6` benchmarks ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6_benchmarks)).
+Moreover, `r2ogs6` includes functions to create `R` scripts from existing `OpenGeoSys 6` benchmarks that will allow a quick start for new users.

 # Acknowledgements

-Johannes Boog acknowledges the Helmholtz Organization for funding within the context of the project *Digital Earth* (Ref.
-XXX).
+We acknowledge funding from the Initiative and Networking Fund of the Helmholtz Association through the project *Digital Earth* (funding code ZT-0025).
-Furthermore, Johannes Boog and Thomas Kalbacher acknowledge the Helmholtz Centre for Environmental Research--UFZ for additional funding and support.
+Furthermore, we acknowledge the Helmholtz Centre for Environmental Research--UFZ for additional funding and support.
-We would like to express our gratitude to the *OpenGeoSys Community* for technical support and for hosting the GitLab server for our development.
+We would like to express our gratitude to the *OpenGeoSys Community* for technical support and for hosting the GitLab server (https://gitlab.opengeosys.org) for our development.
-Furthermore we also like to thank Philipp Schad for additional technical support.
+The package has in part been developed on the High-Performance Computing (HPC) Cluster EVE, a joint effort of both the Helmholtz Centre for Environmental Research - UFZ (http://www.ufz.de/) and the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig (http://www.idiv-biodiversity.de/).
+We would like to thank the administration and support staff of EVE who keep the system running and support us with our scientific computing needs: Thomas Schnicke, Ben Langenberg, Guido Schramm, Toni Harzendorf and Tom Strempel from the UFZ, and Christian Krause from iDiv.

 # References